Decorated discrete conformal maps and convex polyhedral cusps

 We call this the \emph{decorated $\Theta$-flow}.
-Here, $\theta_i(t)$ is the angle-sum about the vertex $i\in\verts$ in the decorated discrete metric induced by $u(t)$ using the equations given in \propref{prop:conformal_change}.
+Here, $\theta_i(t)$ is the angle-sum about the vertex $i\in\verts$ in the decorated PE-metric induced by $u(t)$ using the equations given in \propref{prop:conformal_change}.
 We collect in this section some known local properties of this flow.

 \begin{remark} In the literature this flow is commonly considered for $\Theta_i=2\pi$ for all $i\in\verts$ under the name \emph{combinatorial Ricci/Yamabe-flow}.
 It was first systematically studied by \textsc{B.\ Chow} and \textsc{F.\ Luo} \cite{CL2003} for intersecting circle patterns (Ricci-flow) and \textsc{F.\ Luo} \cite{Luo2004} for \enquote{undecorated} PE-surfaces (Yamabe-flow). \end{remark}